heroku/cli/packages/cli/README.md

 Run all tests with `yarn test`.

-Run one test, in this case plugin-certs-v5, with `yarn lerna run --scope @heroku-cli/plugin-certs-v5 test`.

 ## Debugging

 Using WebStorm (from Jetbrains / IntelliJ), you can run/debug an individual test case.

 - Create a new run/debug configuration
 - Select the 'Mocha' type
-- Set the working directory to the directory of the package you are using.  (i.e. ~/Heroku/Repos/cli/packages/certs-v5)

 Releasing
 =========